Donald Trump Warns Would-Be Tulsa Rally Protesters, ‘It Will Be A Much Different Scene!’

 President Donald Trump tweeted what appears to be a warning to those who would protest his planned Tulsa rally this weekend, Yahoo News reported.

-Though they’ve quieted in recent days, the past three weeks have seen large-scale protests, some of which have been violent, but most of which have been peaceful, in the wake of the death of George Floyd.
-The unarmed African American man died in police custody as a Minneapolis police officer pushed his knee into his neck for over 8 minutes.
+Though media coverage of demonstrations has generally quieted in recent days, the past three weeks have seen large-scale protests — some of which have been violent, but most of which have been peaceful — in the wake of the death of George Floyd.
+The unarmed African American man died in police custody as a Minneapolis police officer pushed his knee into his neck for over eight minutes.

 On Friday morning, Trump took to Twitter to seemingly warn anybody who is thinking about protesting his planned Tulsa rally.

 “Any protesters, anarchists, agitators, looters or lowlifes who are going to Oklahoma please understand, you will not be treated like you have been in New York, Seattle, or Minneapolis.
-It will be a much different scene!,” he tweeted.
+It will be a much different scene!” he tweeted.

 Yahoo News writer Christopher Wilson points out that there is precedent for Trump quelling peaceful protests.
-Weeks ago, when the George Floyd protests were fully engulfing the nation, such a protest was taking place in Washington, D.C.’s Lafayette Square, not far from the White House.
+Weeks ago, when the George Floyd protests were fully engulfing the nation, such a demonstration was taking place in Washington, D.C.’s Lafayette Square, not far from the White House.
 The peaceful protest was dispersed with tear gas; Trump and his team later walked from the White House to a nearby church, where Trump posed for a photo op while holding a Bible.

 Tulsa, for its part, is attempting to get out in front of any violence, whether from anti-Trump protesters in general or between pro-Trump and anti-Trump protesters.